AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 1.md

 Now what happens if input is variable?
 We take, for now, input as oscillating one per day.
 - When Tnum is smaller than Tin and smaller than Tres, it does decently, but not great
-- When Tnum is much smaller, it does better
+- When Tnum is much smaller that Tin, it does better
+- When Tin equal to Tnum, it is completely off, and misses all dynamics of the variability

+>[!Important]
+>The numerical scale should be (much) less than the input scale, i.e. the time period through which your input varies.